 Step 4: Configure your Connection to Determine What Information Gets Shared

 Let’s make sure our connection shares what we want.
-In GitHub, click the three dots next to your connection name and select “Edit”.
+In GitHub, click the “Edit Connection” icon next to your connection name.

-We can edit these rules to give us more control over what is exchanged.
+We can edit these rules to give us more control over the data exchange.
 We can remove any we don’t want to share, add the ones we do, and edit fields with different names to swap data if that’s what we want.
 Be careful here as any mistakes will cause an error, so be sure to test what you do and make sure it works as intended.

 For more information, read our script helpers guide.